 In the US there are 2 streams of Pediatric training.
 You can train as a primary care Pediatrician or as a hospitalist/consultant Pediatrician.
 The model of care in US cities is for children to see a Pediatrician for primary care.
 Dr. Kalwani trained in the US through the University at Buffalo.
 She completed a 3 year paediatric residency and then did an additional year as a Chief Resident.

 In Canada, we are based on the UK model.
 We only have 1 stream of Paediatric training.
-Dr. Cannitelli completed medical school at University of Toronto.
-Then, he completed his 4 year Paediatric training at the Hospital for Sick Children.
+For example, Dr Yoon and Dr. Cannitelli completed medical school at University of Toronto.
+Then, they completed a 4 year Paediatric training at the Hospital for Sick Children.
 Canadian pediatricians are trained as consultant/hospitalist pediatricians–trained to look after very ill and complex children, very premature babies and rare diseases.
-Only about 12 pediatricians a year at Sick Kids, and this is the largest program in Ontario.
+Only about 12 pediatricians a year graduate from Sick Kids, and this is the largest program in Ontario.
 These pediatricians go on to sub-specialize or work in a hospital, so very few will go out into practice and do primary care.

 MODEL OF CARE IN ONTARIO